The Zendesk Payment Problem

 1. Payment Links in Digital Conversations

 No card data enters Zendesk.
 No PCI scope.
-No compliance overhead.
+Shuttle provides the link interfaces out of the box.

 Payment Links in Zendesk Conversations